jkclark/Discardo-Retaino/README.md

 you're mindlessly clicking to make an "obvious" choice.

 ### Logic
-DR will ignore ethereal status/curse cards.

 ##### Discarding
+When discarding, DR will ignore:
+- Ethereal status cards
+- Ethereal curse cards

 DR will automatically suggest a card to discard when your hand contains:
 - Copies of only a single card (prioritizes non-upgraded cards)
 - Reflex or Tactician (not both) and no status/curse cards